minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 Appimage crashes when I try to sign in to Google
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The current workaround is to use LD_PRELOAD for nss3, eg. :code:`LD_PRELOAD=/usr/lib/libnss3.so ./Minecraft_Bedrock_Launcher.AppImage` Make sure you the :code:`libnss3` package installed.
+The current workaround is to use LD_PRELOAD for nss3.
+On deb based distros you should run :code:`LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libnss3.so ./Minecraft_Bedrock_Launcher.AppImage`

+Everywhere else, such as on rpm based distros, you should run :code:`LD_PRELOAD=/usr/lib64/libnss3.so ./Minecraft_Bedrock_Launcher.AppImage`

+Make sure you the :code:`libnss3` package installed.

 Controller
 ----------